3 What are the Habits of Mind?

 Plymouth State University requires you to take classes in General Education so that you can develop some Habits of Mind that are critical to your success in college and beyond.
 The General Education program provides you with opportunities to practice four particular Habits of Mind.
 A habit of mind is a usual way of thinking, a way of engaging with the everyday world.
-The Habits of Mind that we focus on at PSU are: purposeful communication, problem-solving, integrative perspective, and self-regulated learning.
+The Habits of Mind that we focus on at PSU are: purposeful communication, problem-solving, integrated perspective, and self-regulated learning.
 “Tackling a Wicked Problem” has been designed as the first course in which you will practice each of these.

 Purposeful communication is a habit of mind characterized by the construction of meaning through interactions with texts and people and the creation of new messages.
 “Text” refers broadly to any communicative message, including, but not limited to, messages that are spoken or written, read or listened to, non-verbal, and/or delivered through any form of media (digital, social, artistic, print, etc.).
 Construction of meaning and creation of messages are influenced by individuals’ prior experiences as well as cultural and historical contexts.
 Creation of messages involves the development and purposeful expression of ideas and is designed to increase knowledge, foster understanding, and/or promote change in others’ attitudes, values, beliefs, or behaviors.
 To be effective, messages must engage the perspectives of others and foster dialog among individuals and the community.